SAP-samples/teched2022-XP262/exercises/ex1/README.md

 8. 👉 Go to **Instances and subscriptions**.
 Select the service instance **BPVerification-destination-service-\<STUDENT>**.
 A new tab will open with the details of this service instance.

-    This service instance is bound to the HTML5 Application Repository instance for each frontend application and is used to provide URL endpoints.
+    This service instance is related to the HTML5 Application Repository instance for each frontend application and is used to provide URL endpoints.
     ![Destination Service instance for HTML5 app repo](./images/destservice_instance.png)

 9.  👉 Navigate to **Destinations** and select the Destination **BPVerification-srv-api-\<STUDENT>**.